 - In the Ultimate universe, Johnny did have to say "Flame on!" whenever he wanted to use his powers, before he became more competent with his powers.
 Conversely, he also originally had to say "Flame off!" when he wanted to return to normal.

-- Captain America
+- Captain America:

 - "Avengers Assemble!"
 The phrase can and is said by any Avenger, but Cap seems to say it the most.
-Sometimes, for added pathos, "Avengers" is drawn out or has its own explanation point, and back in the '80s the team sometimes used "Avengers!
+Sometimes, for added pathos, "Avengers" is drawn out or has its own exclamation point, and back in the '80s the team sometimes used "Avengers!
 Attack!"

 - The Teen Titans have "Titans Together!"
 In the animated series, it was just "Teen Titans, Go!" or "Titans!
 Go!"

 - The Thunderbolts (infrequently) used to have "Justice like Lightning!
 Thunderbolts!"